cloudera/hue/docs/user-guide/user-guide.md

 While editing, Hue will run your queries through Navigator Optimizer in the background to identify potential risks that could affect the performance of your query.
 If a risk is identified an exclamation mark is shown above the query editor and suggestions on how to improve it is displayed in the lower part of the right assistant panel.

 ### Presentation Mode

+Turns a list of semi-colon separated queries into an interactive presentation.
+It is great for doing demos or basic reporting.

 ## SQL